Business and Management Systems

 BUS 5360 Business Operations (LEC 3.0)

 This course examines the concepts, processes, and institutions that are fundamental to an understanding of business operations within organizations.
 Emphasis is on the management and organization of manufacturing and service operations and the application of quantitative methods to the solution of strategic, tactical and operational problems.
-Prerequisites: BUS 1210 or ENG MGT 2211; at least Junior standing; and one of the following: STAT 1111, STAT 1115, STAT 3111, STAT 3113, STAT 3115, or STAT 3117.
+Prerequisites: BUS 1210 or ENG MGT 2211; at least Junior standing; and one of the following: STAT 1115, STAT 3111, STAT 3113, STAT 3115, or STAT 3117.

 BUS 5470 Human Resource Management (LEC 3.0)